joseph-flinn/site/data/posts/0066-engineering-portfolio-management-part3.md

 | MRL 10 | Full Rate Production demonstrated and lean production practices in place |

-With such vague descriptions, it is helpful to break these up into multiple categories to provide a more robust framework.
-Rememeber, every organization is a unique blend of people, process, and product.
-Each organization may have different MRL categoiries.
-A good example to start from would be the following (Weber, 2024):
+With such vague descriptions, it is helpful to break these up into multiple categories to provide a more robust framework for determining the overall MRL of a product.
+Rememeber, every organization is a unique blend of people, process, and product, so ach organization may need different MRL categoiries.
+A good base example to start from would be the following (Weber, 2024):

 | Level | Process description / definition | Skill required to produce | Production Facilities | Cost management | Supply Chain Management | Phase |
 | ----- | -------------------------------- | ------------------------- | --------------------- | --------------- | ----------------------- | ----- |